 In addition, replacing paper and manual processes with software allows businesses to automatically collect data that can be mined to better understand process performance, cost drivers, and causes of risk.
 Real-time reports and dashboards on digital-process performance permit managers to address problems before they become critical.
 For example, supply-chain-quality issues can be identified and dealt with more rapidly by monitoring customer buying behavior and feedback in digital channels.
 Leading organizations (see sidebar, “Scaling digitization processes at a European bank”) have come to recognize that the traditional large-scale projects to migrate all current processes to a digital world often take an extremely long time to deliver impact, and sometimes don’t work at all.
 Instead, successful companies are reinventing processes, challenging everything related to an existing process and rebuilding it using cutting-edge digital technology.
 For example, rather than creating technology tools to help back-office employees type customer complaints into their systems, leading organizations create self-serve options for customers to type in their own complaints.

-This kind of approach is usually done process by process in a series of short-term releases combining traditional process-reengineering methods like lean with new agile software-development methodologies.
+This kind of approach is usually done process by process in a series of short-term releases combining traditional process-reengineering methods like lean1 with new agile2 software-development methodologies.

 Companies in most industries can learn from the practices employed by firms that have done this successfully.